NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/CLI.rst

 .. note::

    Provisioning the certificates and programming the firmware through CLI are not currently supported on WSL 2 since it lacks support for serial devices.
-   For more information, see the `issue on WSL2 <https://github.com/microsoft/WSL/issues/4322>`_.
+   For more information, see the `issue on WSL 2 <https://github.com/microsoft/WSL/issues/4322>`_.
    Instead, :ref:`use nRF Connect for Desktop to provision your certificates <devices-provisioning-certificate-desktop>` and then :ref:`program the firmware <program-the-firmware>`.